2018–19 KRL F.C. season: December

 Khan Research Laboratories faced Muslim in their first match of December, winning the match 2–1 with Umair Ali scoring in 12th minute and Muhammad Shahid scoring a penalty in the 92nd minute of the match, which caused a mob of angry people attacking the referee.
-On 6 December, Khan Research Laboratories defeated Sui Northern Gas 3–1, Waqar Ihtisham, Iftikhar Ali Khan and Umair Ali scoring the goals.
+On 6 December, Khan Research Laboratories defeated Sui Northern Gas 3–1, Waqar Baloch, Iftikhar Ali Khan and Umair Ali scoring the goals.
 On 10 December, they defeated Baloch Nushki 2–0 with Imran Khan and Zaid Umar scoring for the club.
 Khan Research Laboratories ended their next three matches with three consecutive draws, 1–1 draw with rivals K-Electric and WAPDA with Junaid Ahmed scoring against K-Electric and Iftikhar Ali Khan against WAPDA and a 0–0 with Pakistan Air Force.
 On 23 December, Khan Research Laboratories defeated Afghan Chaman 5–0 with Imran Khan and Zeeshan Siddiqui scoring a brace and Iftikhar Ali Khan also scoring, taking his tally to 11 goals.
 The club played a goalless draw against Karachi Port Trust on 26 December.